Applied Optoelectronics, Inc. (AAOI) investors to reap big returns again

 Applied Optoelectronics, Inc. (AAOI) estimates and forecasts

-Figures show that Applied Optoelectronics, Inc. shares have underperformed across the wider relevant industry.
-The company’s shares have lost -14.94% over the past 6 months, with this year growth rate of -16.28%, compared to 3.1% for the industry.
+Figures show that Applied Optoelectronics, Inc. shares have outperformed across the wider relevant industry.
+The company’s shares have lost -9.1% over the past 6 months, with this year growth rate of 6.98%, compared to 3.1% for the industry.
 Other than that, the company has, however, lowered its growth outlook for the 2020 fiscal year revenue.
 Growth estimates for the current quarter are -27.8% and 43.2% for the next quarter.
-Revenue growth from the last financial year stood is estimated to be +23%.
+Revenue growth from the last financial year stood is estimated to be +22.9%.

 If we evaluate the company’s growth over the last 5-year and for the next 5-year period, we find that annual earnings growth was -68.8% over the past 5 years.
 Earnings growth for 2020 is a modest +14% while over the next 5 years, the company’s earnings are expected to increase by 13%.